Key Takeaways

 Learning that your employee has cancer may not be something you expect to hear, however 1 in 2 of us will be diagnosed with cancer in our lifetime and almost half of people living with cancer are of working age.

-It can feel like a difficult situation to manage, yet with the right amount of information and support it can be navigated with minimal disruption and can be beneficial in maintaining relationships.
+Supporting employees with cancer can feel like a difficult situation to manage, yet with the right amount of information and support it can be navigated with minimal disruption and can be beneficial in maintaining relationships.

 Here we share how you can effectively manage your employee off sick with cancer with the productivity and wellbeing of your team and employee in mind.